 Roberto Di Matteo has been sacked by Chelsea after just eight months in charge.
-He is the seventh manager to be relieved of his duties since Roman Abramovich assumed control of the club in June 2003; there was another, Guus Hiddink, who wisely elected to jump before he could be pushed.
+He is the seventh manager to be relieved of his duties since Roman Abramovich assumed control of the club in June 2003.
+Another, Guus Hiddink, wisely elected to jump before he could be pushed.

 Di Matteo leaves a young, exciting but developing team on the verge of Champions League group stage elimination after Tuesday's comprehensive defeat at the hands of a superb Juventus in Turin, and four points behind Manchester City in the Premier League.
 Unlike with previous managers, this was no crisis point, only the merest hint of one on the horizon.